Quantum Vacuum energy as the origin of Gravity: Introduction

+Newton's constant $G_N$ is not on the list of basic parameters $\mzeron, \bhat,$ and $T$ we just presented in the above Assumptions.
+In our proposed framework $G_N$ it is not a fundamental {\it constant} of Nature, and consequently nor is the Planck length $\ell_p = \sqrt{\hbar G_N /c^3}$.
+From this perspective, natural units should be based on $c, \hbar, {\rm and} ~ \mzeron$ rather than $c, \hbar, {\rm and} ~ G_N$.\footnote{From these, one can define a fundamental length $\ell_\ell = 2 \pi \hbar/\mzeron c$.
+Based on the formula \eqref{mzOfg}, if $\gcal = 1$, then $\ell_\ell = 5.2$ micrometers, which is huge compared to the Planck length $\ell_p$.
+What is more fundamental are mass/energy units.
+Again for $\gcal =1$, $\mzeron\approx 0.0024\, {\rm eV} /c^2 \approx 3.6 \times 10^{-36}$ \, grams, which should be compared with the Planck mass $m_p = \sqrt{\hbar c/G_N} \approx 2 \times 10^{-5}$ grams.
+Based on our current understanding of fundamental particle physics, such as neutrino masses, a fundamental mass of about $0.002 \, {\rm eV}/c^2$ appears to us more natural than $m_p$ which is about the mass of a large amoeba or very fine grain of sand.} If $G_N$ is not a fundamental constant, then what determines its measured value?
 The first observations of Gravity were of course at the surface of the Earth which is manifested as a constant acceleration $g$ for all matter regardless of mass or specific material.
 Newton later understood $g$ to be ``environmental" rather than fundamental, namely $ g = G_N M_E/R_E^2 $, where $M_E, R_E$ are the mass and radius of the Earth.
 In Newton's universal theory of Gravity, $G_N$ is considered a new fundamental constant of Nature, and this view was adopted by Einstein in his formulation of General Relativity.\footnote{Throughout this paper, $ G_N = 6.67 \cdot 10^{-11} {\rm m^3}/{\rm kg\, s^2 }$ is Newton's constant as measured today.
-We keep the fundamental constants $\hbar$ and $c$ explicit in order to make certain conceptual points and to provide some numbers with units. ``Natural" units based on the Planck length $\ell_p$ can be deceptive and are not so natural for this article.} In contrast, below we will argue that $G_N$ is also environmental, namely \beq G_N = \frac{c^4}{2} \frac{\R}{\Einf} = \frac{c^2}{2} \frac{\R}{\M} \eeq where $\Einf = \M c^2 $ is the total energy in the Vacuum for the entire Universe and $\R$ is a measure of its size.
-These quantities will be defined more precisely below.\footnote{The subscripts $_\infty$ refer to the far future.} All of the QM involved is incorporated into $\rhovac$ and thus $\M$, since $\M c^2 = \rhovac \, \tfrac{4}{3} \pi \Rinfinity{3} $, and $\R$ could be viewed as a kind of infra-red cutoff.
+We keep the fundamental constants $\hbar$ and $c$ explicit in order to make certain conceptual points and to provide some numbers with units. ``Natural" units based on the Planck length $\ell_p$ are not so natural for this article.} In contrast, below we will argue that $G_N$ is also environmental, namely \beq G_N = \frac{c^4}{2} \frac{\R}{\Einf} = \frac{c^2}{2} \frac{\R}{\M} \eeq where $\Einf = \M c^2 $ is the total energy in the Vacuum for the entire Universe and $\R$ is a measure of its size.
+These quantities will be defined more precisely below.\footnote{The subscripts $_\infty$ refer to the far future.} All of the QM involved is incorporated into $\rhovac$ and thus $\M$, since $\M c^2 = \, \tfrac{4}{3} \pi \Rinfinity{3} \, \rhovac$, and $\R$ could be viewed as a kind of infra-red cutoff.
+We derive the result \eqref{GMach} by formulating a gravitational version of the electro-magnetic Casimir effect, wherein the ``conducting plates" in a hypothetical experimental setup correspond to the horizon of the Universe itself.
+Such a gravitational Casimir effect is formulated {\it without} assuming Einstein's field equations.
+Based on this gravitational Casimir effect, we obtain the usual Friedmann equations, which by comparison with the standard ones based on GR leads to the identification of $G_N$ in the above equation \eqref{GMach}.
+As we explain below, the above formula \eqref{GMach} leads to a novel and simple reinterpretation of the Gibbons-Hawking entropy for de Sitter space \cite{GibbonsHawking} since the latter assumes $G_N$ is a fundamental constant.
+In this reinterpretation, the quantized information ``bits" are simply quantized massless particles like photons at the horizon with wavelength $\lambda = 2 \pi \R$.
+Such a reinterpretation also applies to the Bekenstein-Hawking entropy \cite{Bekenstein,Hawking} of black holes since the above equation \eqref{GMach} is the correct relation between $R$ and $M$ for a black hole.